 This record player looks rather plain, but you’ll be able to choose between “black” and “white” color variations if the original is not to your liking.
 You can also playback records at two selectable speeds – 33 1/3 and 45 rotations per minute.

 You’ll find a built-in switchable pre-amp (phono and line) onboard which features a dual RCA output – this feature is the one responsible for AT-LP3BK’s exceptional sound quality.
 Audio-Technica is pretty famous for making some of the best cartridges for record players, and this particular model features the moving-magnet cartridge and a long-life diamond-tipped stylus.
-All things considered, this is a phenomenal, if not the best.
+All things considered, this is phenomenal, if not the best.

 - Available in black and white color variations